KobayashiComputing/DailyDues/dev_diary.md

 Added a menu bar with what I think will be the actual, final menu items.
 Next effort will be in the 'New' and 'Edit' items on the 'Task' menu.
 This will require an additional, separate window.

 Added a 'match - case' block with cases for each of the menu items.

+## 2025-09-06: (Saturday)
+No real code changes today... planning to look at how to create a FreeSimpleGUI window with a form to create a new task or edit an existing task.
+Not sure how easy (or difficult) that's going to be.
+Yet. ;-)